sffjunkie/justfiles/README.md

 `build-docs` - Builds the documentation using Sphinx

+`add` - Add distributions to the project

+`add-dev` - Add distributions for development tasks

 `init` - Initializes a new project using `pdm`, adds the required development packages and creates a set of documentation files.